Jobless claims fall to 881,000 but layoffs remain elevated

 The nearly 1 million people who keep applying for unemployment aid each week point to a sluggish pace of improvement.
 Before the pandemic struck the economy in March, the number of people seeking jobless aid had never topped 700,000 in a week, not even during the depths of the 2007-2009 Great Recession.
 The economy has recovered 9.3 million, or only 42%, of the jobs that were lost in March and April.

+“The data show that layoffs remain widespread and the recovery in the labor market is occurring at a frustratingly slow pace,” economists Nancy Vanden Houten and Gregory Daco of Oxford Economics wrote in a research note.

 Thursday’s figure, though historically high, marked the lowest number of jobless claims since the viral pandemic first paralyzed the economy in March.
-But In Thursday’s report, the department tweaked the way it adjusts its calculations to account for seasonal changes, thereby making it difficult to compare last week’s figure with previous weeks’.
+But beginning this week, the department tweaked the way it adjusts its calculations to account for seasonal changes, thereby making it difficult to compare last week’s figure with previous weeks’.
 Unadjusted for seasonal variations, though, the numbers show that 833,000 Americans applied for benefits last week, up from 826,000 the week before.

 Still, the auto and housing industries have made solid gains, bolstered by rock-bottom loan rates.
 American factories, too, have been on the upswing for three straight months.
 Yet many companies across the spectrum — from small businesses to hotels, restaurants, airlines and entertainment venues — remain deeply hurt by a loss of customers.